 Yes.
 Having a particular faith is not a requirement.
 Indeed, yoga is fairly open in matters related to faith.
 That said, we will learn some basics of bhakti yoga, such as mantra meditation and the introduction to the central ideas of Bhagavad-gita.
 However, a major focus in the training is to develop professional competence in practical yoga.
 Such competence can be combined with any worldview that is in line with yoga’s central ideals, such as non-violence and respect for each individual.

-Altogether, the teachers of this course have been practicing for more than sixty years.
-Gokulacandra is amongst the world’s most skilled asana practitioners.
-Moreover, he educates yoga teachers on five continents.
+Altogether, the teachers of this course have been practicing for more than fifty years.
 Janne Kontala is particularly known for his work in Slow Yoga and conveying classic yoga philosophy with contemporary language.
-Emma Silventoinen is a specialist in prenatal yoga and physiotherapeutic application.
-The combined competence of the teachers covers all the main bases.
-That said, the teachers are very progressive while doing more of what they love most.
+Emma Paukku is a specialist in prenatal yoga and physiotherapeutic application.
+Jan Simak is an accomplished student of Mahayogi Gokulcandra (Jani Jaatinen).
+The combined competence of the teachers’ guaranty a rewarding learning experience.

 Yes, but it is low compared to others.
 Considering the comprehensive online module on philosophy aligned with the availability of personal interaction with three competent teachers, we are confident that the program offers essential skills for moving forward on the path of life-long learning.